Programmatic Advertising Explained: Terms, Elements, Buying Methods, Programmatic Monetization

 - Third-party data

-- Programmatic buying methods
+- Programmatic monetization and buying methods

 - Real-time bidding